Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Eco-evolutionary model building

-However, here we will follow a slightly different (more computational) approach.
+To address stochasticity, we adopt a different approach.
 As stated in the introduction we are interested in explaining properties of the evolutionary experiments such as the time at which a diversification (branching) event occurs and the fraction of the two emerging ecotypes at a certain time.
-Therefore we need to build an algorithm capable of reproducing actual stochastic evolutionary trajectories, constrained by the fact that their behavior on average is that described by the canonical equation Eq.(\ref{eq:canonical2}).
-Such an algorithm, adapted from \cite{Caetano} is fully detailed in Methods Sec.\ref{sec:SimulationProcedure}; in a nutshell, it implies: (i) extending the ecological equations to account for different subpopulations and not just one; (ii) introducing a new equation for a mutant population with a slightly different phenotype from one of the resident subpopulations that is selected with probability proportional to its growth rate at each evolutionary step.

-Let us remark that, ideally, one would like to have an individual-based model where each of the individuals could have its own associated phenotype.
-However, the size of the population, $\sim 10^{13}$, precludes any hope of such a detailed description with the present computational power.
-Instead, the previously proposed algorithm is an effective ``mesoscopic'' description, as it does not deal with individuals directly but with ``groups'' of them (subpopulations) that share the same phenotype; in particular, it allows to describe non-monomorphic populations, i.e. populations distributed in phenotypic space.
-This type of mesoscopic model, has already been shown to be able to exhibit evolutionary branching when combined with a hard tradeoff (see \cite{Doebeli-CF} and the Results section, below).
+Therefore, we need to build a framework capable of reproducing actual stochastic evolutionary trajectories that follow, on average, the behavior described by the canonical equation, but also allow for variability.